ESPRIT IS OPENING “YES CENTER” IN MULTAN, PAKISTAN

 The funding of the YES Center was made possible by the Esprit Cares Trust, which was founded in 1993 with the objective of supporting charity-related activities.
 All projects funded through the Esprit Cares Trust are committed to charitable activities.
-After the successful openings of schools in Bangladesh in 2016 and Pakistan in 2017, YES Centers in India and Vietnam and a second center in Bangladesh will be open soon.
+The YES Center was initiated by Esprit and the YOU Foundation.
+Until the end of 2018, three additional YES Centers will be opened in Vietnam and India as well as another location in Bangladesh.